 It is the responsibility of the cardholder incurring expenses, individuals who assist others with incurring expenses and others involved in the preparation and approval of financial transactions to exercise good stewardship of university funds and to adhere to university policies.
 See detailed roles and responsibilities on the Stanford Travel Card (TCard) Overview.

 The Travel Card may not be used for personal expenses, except for incidental expenses that cannot be easily separated from a business charge, such as charges for in-room movies on a hotel bill.
 When personal charges are incurred on the TCard in these exceptional cases, such charges must be paid directly by the cardholder to Stanford, and an expense report must be processed.
+A separate, wholly personal charge on a TCard is not allowed.
 Travelers should neither gain nor lose personal funds as a result of business travel on behalf of Stanford University.

 The cardholder is personally responsible for repaying Stanford University for any non-reimbursable TCard charges after completion of travel.
 For details on how to pay back Stanford for Travel Card personal purchases, refer to How to: Return Personal Expenses Charged to Travel Card.

 Repeated personal, non-reimbursable purchases will be considered a misuse of the TCard and may result in card suspension or having Stanford University cardholder privileges revoked.
 Misuse of the TCard may result in disciplinary action, up to and including termination of employment.

 During the online application process, the monthly spending limit for the card is established by the department and approved by the financial approver for the associated account(s) (PTAs) and by the Card Services team.
 Changes to spending limits can be requested by submitting a limit change request through the Credit Card Profiles Change Request tool or by submitting a Support Request.